mvouzikis/turtle_can/README.md

 # turtle_can

-This packet is for the communication of the APU with the rest of the vehicle via CAN BUS.
+This package is for the communication of the APU with the rest of the vehicle via CAN BUS.

 ## Description